 How Will AI Development Shape Fintech?

-In the future we can expect AI to become smarter at explaining people’s habits and give deeper analysis on customer behavior.
-Deep data digging will result in offering personalized services, meaning that banks will become more efficient and less time consuming.
+In the future we can expect AI to become smarter at explaining people’s habits and give a deeper analysis on customer behavior.
+Deep data digging will result in offering personalized services, meaning that banks will become more efficient and less time-consuming.
 Insurance companies will also benefit from this, because AI will likely help avoid various road accidents and reduce claims.